-Dr. Thomas “Tim” Ivison Barnby was born in Wellington County on the 1st of December, 1897, the 3rd of 6 children born to Rev. Robert Hunter Barnby and the former Fanny Ivison.
+Dr. Thomas “Tim” Ivison Barnby was born in Wellington County on the 1st of December, 1897.
+He was the 3rd of 6 children born to Rev. Robert Hunter Barnby and the former Fanny Ivison.
 Dr. Barnby’s family tended to move around as his father was a Methodist Minister.
 His siblings were; Vera Erena Barnby, Marjorie Kathleen Barnby, Eunice Jean Barnby, Fannie Ruth Barnby and Mary Dorothy Barnby.
 His education was documented at Milverton and Belmont, Ontario before completing his matriculation at London Collegiate Institute.
 He graduated from The Ontario College of Education in Toronto in 1917 with his teaching certificate.
 Dr. Barnby gained some experience in the banking business prior to enlisting in the R.C.N.A.S. during WWI.

 Dr. Barnby taught school in the Toronto area prior to enrolling at the University of Western Ontario.
 Initially Dr. Barnby was to graduate medical school with the class of 1923, but a severe illness during the spring of 1923 delayed his graduation until 1925.
 While at university his classmates dubbed Dr. Barnby, “Tim”.
 He played on the hockey team and participated as a manager on the basketball team.

 Dr. Barnby interned at Victoria Hospital from 1925 until 1926.
 After completing his internship he set up his medical practice in Rodney (Elgin County).
-Dr. Barnby made the relatively short journey in to Chatham-Kent to see patients.
+Dr. Barnby routinely made the relatively short journey to Chatham-Kent to see patients.
 His name appears on birth and death records in the Duart area.
 Dr. Barnby’s medical office was located at the corner of Furnival Road and Clark Road.